Tyrant flycatcher

 The tyrant flycatchers (Tyrannidae) comprise a family of passerine birds which is found virtually throughout North and South America.
 It is the world's largest family of birds, with more than 400 species, and is the most diverse avian family in every country in the Americas, except for the United States and Canada.
 The members vary greatly in shape, patterns, size, and colors.
 Some tyrant flycatchers may superficially resemble the Old World flycatchers, which they are named after but are not closely related to.
-The Tyrannidae is a member of suborder Tyranni (suboscines), a group that lacks the sophisticated vocal capabilities of most other songbirds.
+The Tyrannidae is a member of suborder Tyranni (suboscines), a group that lacks the sophisticated vocal capabilities of the songbirds (oscines).

 A number of species previously included in this family are now placed in the family Tityridae (see Systematics).
 Sibley and Alquist in their 1990 bird taxonomy had the genera Mionectes, Leptopogon, Pseudotriccus, Poecilotriccus, Taenotriccus, Hemitriccus, Todirostrum and Corythopis as a separate family Pipromorphidae, but although it is still thought that these genera are basal to most of the family, they are not each other's closest relatives.